-Expect advanced baby milestones to include rolling over from tummy to back by 4-6 months and standing with support by 7-8 months.
-Language-wise, look for exclamations at 8-10 months and first meaningful words at 10-12 months.
+Expect baby milestones to include rolling over from tummy to back by 4-6 months and standing with support by 7-8 months.
+Verbally, look for exclamations at 8-10 months and first meaningful words at 10-12 months.
 From 2-3 months, babies may start supporting their weight on legs, leading to walking usually between 9 to 12 months.
-These achievements lay the groundwork for future development.
-Further details explore deeper into the intricate journey of your baby's growth.
+These accomplishments set the stage for future development.
+More details delve into the complex journey of your baby’s growth.

 Key Takeaways